-Appraisal – $300 to $500: An appraisal determines the value of a home to assure the lender the property is indeed worth the amount they are giving the buyer.
+Appraisal – An appraisal determines the value of a home to assure the lender the property is indeed worth the amount they are giving the buyer.

-Survey (optional) – $350 to $500: Many lenders will require a survey of the property to determine the location of any buildings and the property's boundaries.
+Survey (optional) – Many lenders will require a survey of the property to determine the location of any buildings and the property's boundaries.
 Costs typically vary depending on lot size and type of property.

-Loan origination fees (optional) – These costs relate to any associated loan fees including application fees, prepaid interest, and loan origination fees.
+Loan fees (optional) – If you are securing a loan for your purchase there may be additional fees including application fees, prepaid interest, credit report fees and loan origination fees.
 While a loan is optional, these will be present if a mortgage is secured to purchase the home.
 Please consult with you lender for an estimate of these fees.